ScottW514/terraform-provider-datapower/docs/resources/log_target.md

   - Choices: `ftp`, `scp`, `sftp`, `smtp`
   - Default value: `ftp`
   - Required When: (`archive_mode`=`upload` AND `type`=`file`)
+  - Not Valid When: attribute is not conditionally required
 - `url` (String) Specify the HTTP URL to send log entries.
 Entries are sent with the POST method and uses the default user agent.
   - CLI Alias: `url`
   - Required When: `type`=`soap`
+  - Not Valid When: attribute is not conditionally required
 - `use_ansi_color` (Boolean) Specify whether to enable the use of ANSI color scheme.
 When enabled, ANSI X3.64 escape sequences color-code messages by log level.
   - CLI Alias: `ansi-color`
   - Default value: `false`
+  - Not Valid When: `type`!=`console`
 - `user_summary` (String) Comments
   - CLI Alias: `summary`